ZhangCXLVII/ZhangCXLVII.github.io/_pages/about.md

 ---

 I am a junior student at Souch China Normal University, supervised by Dr. Lihua Cai.
+My major is Aritificial Intelligence.

-My research focuses on the efficient training of Machine Learning Models.
+My research focuses on the efficient training of Machine Learning Models, Embodied Intelligence and Multi-modal models.